 3. Neighborhood parks

 Local parks provide health benefits and recreational opportunities beyond your backyard.
 Sometimes your lawn just doesn’t have enough space to toss a football around.
 Or you want to venture out for a picnic, go for a scenic jog or ride your bike.
-Studies show that spending time in nature is linked to lower blood pressure, reduced obesity rates and mitigated pollution effects.
+Studies show that nature sojourns are linked to lower blood pressure, reduced obesity rates and mitigated pollution effects.
 If getting outside often is important to you, see what the local parks have to offer in terms of tennis courts, basketball courts or grills.
 Take note of how they’re maintained.
 Also consider the distance between you and the parks or trails.
 Do you want to load up your bike and drive across town for every ride?
-If not, try to find a home with easy access to a bike/pedestrian trail.
+If not, try to find a home with easy access to a bike ped trail.
 Finally, do a little research into which local parks host festivals or concerts throughout the year.
 Armed with that information, you can decide how close—or far—you want to live to these events.

 4. Crime rate